compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 As a reminder, this means an S-Expr where the first element evaluates to a function value.
 So far, our only function values are primitives.
 We just need to evaluate the operator and its arguments, and check that the types line up.
+If they do, then we can perform the operation that corresponds to our primitive in our host language.

+For example, let's say that `+` corresponds to addition, and takes exactly two integers as its arguments.
+To evaluate `(+ 1 2)`, we check that the types line up: they do!
+All we need to do is compute `1 + 2` in our host language, and put the result into our value datatype.

 ## Evaluation Strategy
 But wait!